Scene from the FX television show, The Americans.

 I am sure my admission here will cause some Christians to say, See!
 Bruce was never qualified to be a pastor.
 He never should have been preaching.
 However, these Pharisaical zealots fail to see that no pastor meets the standards set forth in the Bible.
 That they think some men do is the real problem.

-Why do many Christians think their pastors are better than everyone else?
-That their pastors are pillars of virtue and morality?
+Why do many Christians think their pastors are better than everyone else; that their pastors are pillars of virtue and morality?
 One reason is that far too many Christians are blind and naïve when it comes to pastors.
 They see what they want to see, needing to believe that they are being taught and led by men called of God — men who are bright and shining examples of what Christians should be.
 What these sincere followers of Jesus fail to see is that pastors, early in their ministries, learn that a certain lifestyle is expected of them.
 Pastors learn to conform to expectations — outwardly, at least.
-Pastor Bruce and Sister Polly may have been having a shouting match on their way to church, but praise God, once they opened the doors of the church, they had on their Oh how I love Jesus smiles, and were ready to serve the people gathered together to hear Wonderful Sermon #3,666.
+Pastor Bruce and Sister Polly may have been having a shouting match on their way to church, but praise God, once they opened the doors of the church, they had on their Oh how I love Jesus smiles and were ready to serve the people gathered together to hear Wonderful Sermon #3,666.

 Most pastors, of course, will never admit what I have written above.
 Their jobs depend on them playing The Game; on them being first place entrants in the dog and pony show.
 Years ago, towards the end of my career as a pastor, I said in a sermon that I understood what it meant to be lustful — that I as their pastor had lusted after women who were not my wife.
-This was an honest admission, one that every pastor could make if he but dare to do so.
-After the service, a church member came up to me and let me know that he found my admission depressing; that he came to church to be inspired, and he expected his pastor to live a life of v-i-c-t-o-r-y.
+This was an honest admission, one that every pastor could make if he but dared to do so.
+After the service, a church member came up to me and let me know that he found my admission depressing; that he came to church to be inspired, and that he expected his pastor to live a life of v-i-c-t-o-r-y.
 In other words, this person wanted me to fake it, pretending to be something I was not.

 If the Black Collar Crime series has taught readers anything, it has taught them that pastors are no different from other Christians — and no different from the unwashed, uncircumcised Philistines of the world.
 The question, who knows what goes on with the good pastor? can be answered thusly: no one knows.
 Not his ministerial colleagues; not his parents; not his wife; not the deacon board; not denominational leaders.
 No one knows everything about him, not even the person he sleeps beside night after night.

 I am not, in any way, saying pastors aren’t good people.
 Many of them are, but they are not what many Christians think they are.
 At best, they are fleshly men who have demanding, stressful jobs.
 At worst, they are lazy good-for-nothings who have found a way to loaf and get paid for it.
 Pastors can and do sin, the difference being that they are often skilled at hiding their sins.
 If congregants only knew what went on behind the closed doors of studies and manses, I suspect many would lose their faith.
 And it is for this reason pastors continue to play The Game.
-Christians needs someone to look up to, someone who is a shining example of godliness.
+Christians need someone to look up to, someone who is a shining example of godliness.
 I am convinced that Christianity would be better served if pastors just admitted that they are humans; that they have no magical spiritual powers; that they aren’t special in any way.
 Can’t do that, though.
 Churches might get the idea that they no longer need professional clergy; that they and their communities might be better served with laymen who lived and worked locally and preached on Sundays.
 Why, what would pastors ever do if they had to be like the rest of us?